Integration of professional values

 Objective:

-To plan, organize and run an educational and entertaining program for a teenage trip to Warsaw.
+Plan, organize and run an educational and entertaining program for a teenage trip to Warsaw.